rohansk123/PreScreen/README.md

 * Newtonsoft.Json

-Add an ADO.Net Entity Data Model (your choice of Database-first or Code-first) to the web application and expose the LocalDB instance's Database1 user account table to Linq To Entities for your database management needs.
+Add an ADO.Net Entity Data Model (your choice of Database-first or Code-first) to the web application using the LocalDB instance where your database resides.
+This model should expose the Database1 user account table and provide all of the projects database management needs through Linq-To-Entities.

 The overall implementation of the solution should minimally ensure the following policies:

-Each Id is unqiue.
+* Each Id is unqiue.

-Each UserName is unique.
+* Each UserName is unique.

-Each Email is unique.
+* Each Email is unique.

-Passwords should be stored as one-way MD5 Hash.
+* Passwords should be stored as one-way MD5 Hash.

-The entire solution must build successfully.
+NOTE - The entire solution must build without error.